 Response: Yes, the new dicamba products are classified as RUP.
 A state credential is required to use these products.
 Additionally, the use of these new dicamba products requires training as mandated by the label for use on all crops listed on the label.
 These requirements only apply to the new dicamba products described in this document.

-Response: Yes, the Minnesota Department of Agriculture (MDA) will recognize training that is based on material prepared by any of the three registrants (BASF, DowDuPont, and Monsanto).
+Response: Yes, the MDA will recognize training that is based on material prepared by any of the three registrants (BASF, DowDuPont, and Monsanto).
 If this same training is provided in a neighboring state, and the MDA when notified of the training in advance will recognize this training.
 The registrant will be responsible for notifying the MDA of training and maintaining a database of attendees.
 Registrants will make this database available to the MDA.

 Response: No, ditches next to an agriculture field do not count toward the buffer distance calculation (see Scenarios 1 and 2).